Lead Game Programmer

 Strong C# and deep Unity knowledge, both engine and editor

 A pragmatic mindset.
-You've shipped enough to know that done beats perfect, but you also know when it actually matters
+You've been through enough production cycles to know that done beats perfect, but you also know how to manage technical debt so early decisions don't come back to haunt us later-on

 Nice-to-haves